zola-dev/destination-certification-INC/README.md

    - **NextCors:** Enables Cross-Origin Resource Sharing (CORS) for communication with our frontend

-In summary, our backend architecture is designed for efficiency, security, and seamless integration with our Angular frontend
+In summary, our backend architecture is designed for efficiency, security, and seamless integration with our Angular frontend.

 ****Explore the Assignment from link below for testing.****